ibriaco/SmartParking/README.md

 Stripe implementation in React Native is far from being cross-platform, and this is the reason why we had to follow the same approach of PayPal implementation, using a Webview to call the Stripe Checkout APIs and proceed to the payment.
+# Redux
+The Redux implementation is one of the core elements of the system.
+In fact, SmartParking has to handle a high amount of data often shared between all the screens: Redux is the perfect choice, separating and simplifying the local state management from the global state management.
+Our Mobile Application follows the recommended usage with one single <b>store</b>, several
+<b>actions</b> to change the store state and a <b>reducer</b> to specify how the actions transform
+the store state.
+# System Attributes
+<h2>Reliability</h2>
+The system guarantees a 24/7 service.
+Even if some Back end data has to change the system can be updated without down times, because every change in the Database will be immediately received and correctly updated from the Mobile Application.
+10.2 Availability
+The system is not used for critical services so the occurrence of faults is tolerated.
+However, given that the Mobile Application relies on safe and highly tested libraries and Third Party components and APIs, we can estimate the system availability to be at least at 99%.
+<h2>Security</h2>
+The only Security aspect that the system must handle is the credentials transmission and
+storage: Firebase does that, and obviously no password data is stored in the Database.
+Also for in-app payment, no sensible data is stored and Stripe/PayPal APIs provide a secure transmission of data.
+<h2>Compatibility</h2>
+The system will be hopefully used by a lot of people, so the Mobile Application must be compatible to as many devices as possible.
+Moreover, Hardware Limitations are not so tight because nowadays nearly every smartphone should satisfy them, making Compatibility easier to reach.
+In addition, nearly every smart device can run the application: every iOS or Android tablet and every iOS or Android smartphone.
+<h2>Scalability</h2>
+The architecture is simply scalable as the number of users grows during the time.
+Enlarging the structure of the system is be an easy task: Firebase helps us a lot in this case, because the number of possible users is huge and the parking Areas and Cities can be expanded in a really easy way, by simply adding them one after the other in the Database (also thanks to the NoSQL structure).